 If you are looking for a San Bernardino wrongful death attorney, call Hanson & Mouri today at (951) 419-3199 to schedule a free consultation with one of our skilled wrongful death attorneys.

 A wrongful death is the death of a person caused by the wrongful or negligent actions of another person.
+For example, a fatal premises liability case in San Bernardino is common, where the property owner has not kept their premises safe for other people.
 In such cases, the beneficiaries of the deceased can file a wrongful death lawsuit on behalf of the deceased, seeking compensation from the negligent party.
 A wrongful death lawsuit is a civil action to provide monetary compensation to the beneficiaries of the deceased.
 Unlike a criminal action which is instituted by the state with the aim of punishing the negligent party, a wrongful death lawsuit aims to provide monetary compensation for the loss of the deceased.

 In California, the following persons can make a wrongful death claim on behalf of the deceased:

 A successful wrongful death claim can include compensation for economic losses, including:

 The claim may also include compensation for non-economic losses such as: